 - 3. Poetry: In Year One, students will study a range of poetry from an anthology, ‘Poems of the Decade’ exploring poetic form, meaning, language, style and conventions.
 This will be revisited in Year Two, when these poems will be compared to an unseen contemporary poem.
 They will also undertake the detailed study of a range of poetry from a particular poet or period before 1900

 - 4. Coursework: Students will study two texts that will allow them to follow a theme, movement, author or period.
-The final essay comparing two texts will be between 2,500 and 3000 words long.
+The final essay comparing two texts will be between 2,500 and 3000 words in length.

 Course Specific Trips, Visits & Experiences